-- The decodable reading practice book is taken home to ensure success is shared with the family. - Reading for pleasure books also go home for parents to share and read to children. - We use the Little Wandle Letters and Sounds Revised parents' resources to engage our families and share information about phonics, the benefits of sharing books, how children learn to blend and other aspects of our provision, both online and through workshops.
+- The decodable reading practice book is taken home to ensure success is shared with the family. - Reading for pleasure books also go home for parents to share and read to children.
+We share the research behind the importance and impact of sharing quality children's books with parents through workshops, leaflets and the Everybody read! resources. - We use the Little Wandle Letters and Sounds Revised parents' resources to engage our families and share information about phonics, the benefits of sharing books, how children learn to blend and other aspects of our provision, both online and through workshops.